 Wet and dry options

+Give you the option to shave with or without water.
 Waterproof models (often called wet and dry) can be used in the shower.
-They can also be used for shaving with water or a shaving balm or oil to ease irritation.
+They can also be used for shaving with water or a shaving balm, oil or foam to ease irritation.

 A pack of disposable razors can cost less than a dollar per razor, but avoid the cheapest disposables if you want a close and comfortable shave.